telerik/maui-docs/controls/toolbar/items/navigation-button.md

 ---
-title: Navigation Button
+title: NavigationButton
-page_title: .NET MAUI Toolbar Documentation - Navigation Button
+page_title: .NET MAUI Toolbar Documentation - NavigationButton ToolbarItem
 description: "Review the Toolbar navigation button item for .NET MAUI"
 position: 0
 slug: toolbar-items-navigation-button
 ---

-# .NET MAUI Toolbar Navigation Button
+# .NET MAUI NavigationButton ToolbarItem

 Add a navigation button in the Toolbar control using the `NavigationButtonToolbarItem`.
 The `NavigationButtonToolbarItem` inherits from [ButtonToolbarItem]({%slug toolbar-items-button%}).
 All properties applicable for button toolbar item can be used in the navigation button toolbar item.

 * `Items`(`IList<ToolbarItem>`)&mdash;Read-only collection of `Telerik.Maui.Controls.ToolbarItems` to navigate to in the toolbar.

-* `Text`(`string`)&mdash;Defines the text(target type `Label`) in the toolbaritm control.
+* `Text`(`string`)&mdash;Defines the text(target type `Label`) in the toolbar item.
 You can display an image next to the text.
 * `ImageSource`(`Microsoft.Maui.Controls.ImageSource`)&mdash;Specifies the source of the image to display in the toolbar item.

 <snippet id='toolbar-navigationbutton-item'/>